 It can feel like an easy solution, but you’ll inevitably kill predator insects and just make the problem worse.
 In most commercial orchards, aphid populations are high – and stay high, year after year.
 This is mainly due to the use of insecticides that routinely kill the “good” insects that would naturally keep the aphids under control.

 Spraying is expensive, it’s ineffective, and it’s bad for the health of the tree, the user, the eater of the fruit, and the whole ecosystem.

-So, here’s our top 7 tips for getting rid of aphids:
+So, here are our top 7 tips for controlling aphids:

 - Monitor your trees regularly for aphids.

 - Check whether you have ants in the tree associated with the aphids.
-Ants like to ‘farm’ aphids by moving them from tree to tree and guarding them from predators.
+Ants like to ‘farm’ aphids by moving them from tree to tree and guarding them against predators.